Top Company FAQ

 Are there eligibility requirements for the Top Companies for Women Technologist program?

-To ensure the statistical rigor of our analysis, companies must have at least 25 employees at the entry, midcareer, and senior levels (men or women) to be eligible for any Top Companies awards, but we encourage smaller organizations to participate, as they can still be recognized for their participation and will receive all other benefits of participation.
+To ensure the statistical rigor of our analysis, companies must have at least 25 employees at the entry and midcareer levels (of any gender) to be eligible for any Top Companies awards, but we encourage smaller organizations to participate, as they can still be recognized for their participation and will receive all other benefits of participation.

-We will consider developing a separate category for companies smaller than 150 technologists in the future.
-If you are a small startup and interested in helping inform our efforts, please contact us!
+We will consider developing a separate category for companies smaller than 100 technologists in the future.
+If you are a small company and interested in helping inform our efforts, please contact us!

 No. AnitaB.org connects, inspires, and guides all organizations that view technology innovation as a strategic imperative.
-Companies that participate have come from a wide range of industries, including high tech, financial services, internet services, and media.
-All companies that employ at least 150 technical employees should consider participating.
-Previous winners have represented a wide range of industries – read more about them read more about them.
+Companies that participate have come from a wide range of industries, including tech, financial services, internet services, food & beverage, consulting, and media.
+All companies that employ at least 100 technical employees should consider participating.

 I work for a government agency or an academic institution.
 Can we participate?

-We compare organizations that are alike in their workforce and structure, so we can provide meaningful analysis.
-Currently, we do not include academic institutions in that comparison.
-We have opened the program to government institutions.
+We compare organizations that are alike in their workforce and structure so that we can provide meaningful analysis.
+Currently, we do not include academic institutions in that comparison, however, we have opened the program to government institutions.

 Does my company have to be a Sponsor or Partner of AnitaB.org or can any company participate?

-Any company with at least 150 technical employees may apply.
+Any company with at least 100 U.S. technical employees may apply.
 The company does not need to be associated with AnitaB.org or any of its other programs.

-What are the relevant dates for participating in Top Companies 2021?
+What are the relevant dates for participating in Top Companies?

 The Technical Workforce